alvarobartt/old-alvarobartt.github.io/projects.md

 (Flax, Haiku, or Objax) model params using `safetensors` as the tensor-storage format.

 * [`serving-pytorch-models`](https://github.com/alvarobartt/serving-pytorch-models) is a detailed guide
-on how to setup and deploy TorchServe to expose an inference API for a pre-trained PyTorch CNN.
+on how to set up and deploy TorchServe to expose an inference API for a pre-trained PyTorch CNN.

 * [`serving-tensorflow-models`](https://github.com/alvarobartt/serving-tensorflow-models) is a detailed
-guide on how to setup and deploy TensorFlow Serving to expose an inference API for a pre-trained TensorFlow CNN.
+guide on how to set up and deploy TensorFlow Serving to expose an inference API for a pre-trained TensorFlow CNN.

 * [`tensorflow-serving-streamlit`](https://github.com/alvarobartt/tensorflow-serving-streamlit) is a `streamlit`